 1245 property is known as “tangible” or “personal” property.
 Personal property does not include a building or any of the structural components of a building.
-A few examples of 1245 property include furniture, fixtures & equipment, carpet, decorative light fixtures, and electrical costs that serve telephones and data outlets.
+A few examples of 1245 property includes furniture, fixtures & equipment, carpet, decorative light fixtures, and electrical costs that serve telephones and data outlets.

-So How Does A Cost Segregation Study Work?
+So How Does a Cost Segregation Study Work?

 A cost segregation study is performed by a professional who has experience in architecture, construction, engineering, and tax accounting.
 This professional will conduct a formal cost segregation analysis.
 They will separate 1245 items from 1250 items, as listed above.

-What Type of Real Estate Investor Needs to do a Cost Segregation Study?
+What Type of Real Estate Investor Needs to Do a Cost Segregation Study?